ngxs/store/docs/README.md

 but reduces boilerplate by using modern TypeScript features such as classes and decorators.

 ## 👋 New to NGXS?
-If your just getting started with NGXS, I recommend you head over to the [concepts](concepts/intro.md) and then explore the rich ecosystem of examples in the [community resources](community/projects.md) page.
+If you're just getting started with NGXS, I recommend you head over to the [concepts](concepts/intro.md) and then explore the rich ecosystem of examples in the [community resources](community/projects.md) page.

 ## ❤️ Giving Back